Geti0/pipelines-terraform/README.md

 This project implements two AWS CI/CD pipelines that automate infrastructure provisioning and application deployment on AWS using Terraform, S3, CloudFront, Lambda, API Gateway, and DynamoDB.

+## Project Status

+✅ Successfully implemented pipeline orchestration with CodePipeline ✅ Infrastructure and web pipelines now run in proper sequence ✅ Web pipeline has access to infrastructure outputs

 ## Project Structure

 ```